What is ADHD coaching?

 Coaching is a tool to help you reach your goals.
 This might be changing the way you approach your study, preparing for exams, being more organised at home, or developing your executive function skills to help you focus on tasks and get things done.

-Coaching for parents/adults
+Coaching for Parents

 If you are a parent of a student, including primary school-aged children who has ADHD, you may find that you will also benefit from coaching, regardless of whether your child is receiving coaching or not.